JM2707/winjswiki/Patterns-in-the-WinJS-Codebase.md

 #### Rationale

 The motivation for this funky hover styling guidance is that `:hover` styles get stuck rendered on an element after tapping on it with touch in webkit ([#288](/winjs/winjs/issues/288)).
 The fix is to disable WinJS's hover styles in such browsers when the user is using touch.
+The `:hover` styling guidance allows WinJS to enable and disable its hover rules as it sees fit.

 #### Mechanics